 Foreign Aid: Helpful or Harmful

 According to Dictionary.com, Foreign aid is defined as economic, technical, or military aid given by one nation to another for purposes of relief and rehabilitation, for economic stabilization, or for mutual defense.
 In 1970, the world’s richest countries agreed to give 0.7% of their Gross National Incomes to poor nations.
-Currency flows to poor countries every year and some say foreign aid is making people’s lives better and some say it is not helping at all.
+These countries give economic, technical, and military aid to poorer nations for purposes of relief and rehabilitation, for economic stabilization, or for mutual defense.
+However, there is much debate over whether foreign aid really helps poorer nations to improve the living conditions of their citizens.
+In fact, some argue that such aid even hinders development.

-Daron Acemoglu and James A. Robinson, contributors to THE SPECTATOR and authors of “Why foreign aid fails- and how to really help Africa” believe foreign aid does not help and it fails to serve its purpose.
-The British government has spent 0.5 percent of its annual income on foreign aid in 2012.
-Not only British but other developed nations have been giving billions dollars for foreign aid for a long time.
+Daron Acemoglu and James A. Robinson, contributors to The Spectator and authors of “Why foreign aid fails—and how to really help Africa,” believe foreign aid fails to serve its purpose.
+They write that while… the British government spent 0.5 percent of its annual income on foreign aid in 2012, Not only British but other developed nations have been giving billions dollars for foreign aid for a long time.
 According to a study done by the World Bank, the number of poor people only fell by 76 million around the world.
 So if we don’t see any changes, where does all the money go?
 Money is not the only solution to rescuing poor people.
-Many of this poor people are trapped under a powerful system and they are not able to climb up the economic ladder due to the oppression of powerful people.
-Acemoglu and James do a great job at looking at the real problem behind the issue of foreign aid.
+Many poor people are trapped under a powerful system and they are not able to climb up the economic ladder due to the oppression of powerful people.

-Acemoglu and A. Robinson start their argument by referring to what David Cameron, the Prime Minister of Great Britain believes.
-He stated that he deeply cares about the issue of poverty and that he believes the only way to eradicate it is by changing the institutions of foreign aid receiving countries.
-This means giving women and minorities equal opportunities, freedom of speech and media, and having a law-abiding government.
-In response David Cameron, the authors reply “diagnosing a problem is one thing; fixing it another.”
+Acemoglu and A. Robinson begin their argument by referring to what David Cameron, the Prime Minister of Great Britain believes.
+Cameron has stated that he deeply cares about the issue of poverty and that he believes the only way to eradicate it is by changing the social and political institutions of foreign aid receiving countries.
+This means giving women and minorities equal opportunities, encouraging freedom of speech, and eradicating corruption in government.
+While the authors agree with Cameron’s argument, they wisely point out that “diagnosing a problem is one thing; fixing it another.”
 The phrase they chose to respond to David Cameron’s statement strengthens their argument because they are calling the Prime Minister of Great Britain a person who does not act upon his beliefs.

 The authors use several rhetorical devices to fortify their argument.
 They use logos to show their argument’s logical appeal by stating the amount of money the British government has spent on foreign aid.
 The authors then state that if money alone was a solution, not only would we make poor people’s lives better, we would end poverty forever.
 The authors purposely state a fact that opposes their argument but then they use pathos to make their audience imagine where these poor countries would be by now if foreign aid actually worked.